mozack/abra2/README.md

 ABRA is a realigner for next generation sequencing data.
 It uses localized assembly and global realignment to align reads more accurately, thus improving downstream analysis (detection of indels and complex variants in particular).

-Here is an example of ABRA realigned reads (original reads on top, ABRA realigned reads on bottom):
+Here is an ABRA realigned region (original reads on top, ABRA realigned reads on bottom):

 ![ABRA Example](https://raw.githubusercontent.com/mozack/abra/master/misc/example.png)